 - It’s your only or main home (and self-contained)

-- You’ve lived in a property owned by your local council or housing association for at least three years (reduced from five in May 2015).
+- You’ve lived in a property owned by your local council or housing association for at least three years.
 Note: These don’t have to be consecutive years.

-Right to Buy is not available to people who part-own their property through a scheme like Shared Ownership.
+Right to Buy is not available to people who part-own their property through a scheme such as Shared Ownership.

 The discount you are actually offered will be based on: